Linuxbrew/brew/docs/Maintainer-Guidelines.md

 - Ensure that any dependencies are accurate and minimal.
 We don't need to support every possible optional feature for the software.
 - Use the GitHub squash & merge workflow where bottles aren't required.
-- Use `brew pull` otherwise, which adds messages to auto-close pull requests and pull bottles built by BrewTestBot.
+- Use `brew pull` otherwise, which adds messages to auto-close pull requests and pull bottles built by the Brew Test Bot.
 - Thank people for contributing.

 Checking dependencies is important, because they will probably stick around